deranjer/goTorrent/README.md

  - [ ] Ability to set priority for individual files (just added to anacrolix/torrent so coming soon, already added to my UI)

  - [ ] Ability to view TOML settings from WebUI (and perhaps change a few as well)

- - [ ] Ability to modify storage path of torrent after it has been added
+ - [ ] Authentication from client to server

 - Late 2018